Is your little one beginning to express an interest in baseball? If so, you may want to get them on a team.

 Baseball development will build fine motor skills that your child does not yet have.
 But, they should be able to at least throw a ball and connect with it while catching and hitting.

 If their fine motor skills do not allow them to hit a moving ball, consider signing them up for t-ball first.
 Connecting with the non-moving ball will help them develop the smaller muscle groups necessary to move forward.
+It will motivate them to practice further if you get Yankees tickets to watch the games and how the players move live on the field.

 Gauge your child’s cognitive ability before signing them up on a team.
 The game of baseball requires wit that some young children are still developing.